-Karnataka bans air, train and road movement from five states
+No ban on flights from 5 states, only sought reduction in number: Karnataka govt clarifies

-Bengaluru, May 28: Karnataka on Thursday suspended arrivals of flights, trains and vehicles from Maharashtra, Gujarat, Tamil Nadu, Madhya Pradesh and Rajasthan into the state to contain the spread of COVID19.
-The decision was taken by the state cabinet.
-However, those who wish to travel from Karnataka to other states will be allowed.
+The state government clarified that it has not sought a ban on flights coming in from the five states but has only sought a reduction in the number.

-The state government has said that no train or flight from any of these will be allowed to enter or land the state. people from these five states will not be allowed to enter Karnataka by road as well.
+"Karnataka has appealed to the Civil Aviation Ministry to take steps to lessen the air traffic to the State, with the sacred intention that there may not be adequate quarantine facilities, if there is huge turn out at a short span of time,'' state Minister for Law and Parliamentary Affairs J C Madhuswamy said.

-The decision to stop flights from these states, which have high number of coronavirus cases, for the time being was taken at a cabinet meet, Law and Parliamentary Affairs Minister J C Madhuswamy said.
+The state government had earlier said that no train or flight from any of these will be allowed to enter or land the state. people from these five states will not be allowed to enter Karnataka by road as well.

-"People are coming from other states to Karnataka.... we have decided to suspend air traffic from five states, as cases here (Karnataka) may further increase," Law and Parliamentary Affairs Minister J C Madhuswamy said.
+Meanwhile, in a tweet, CM Yediyurappa said while entry by road will remain prohibited, trains that are already running will continue to do so.

 The development comes in close heals of a fresh spike in cases in Karnataka.